ma-shamshiri/Human-Activity-Recognition/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) <br>

 <!--This project is written in Python programming language. <br>-->
-The following python packages are used in this project.
+The following python packages are used in this project:
 * Numpy
 * Pandas
 * Matplotlib